Fairmont Cocktails of the Rockies – To Go

-When guests visit Fairmont Hotels & Resorts in Banff, Lake Louise and Jasper they drink it all in: the scenery, the adventure, the fine dining, the luxurious accommodation, and the legendary service.
-Now guests can drink it in – literally – with new signature bottled cocktails from each of the three resorts – Fairmont Banff Springs, Fairmont Chateau Lake Louise, and Fairmont Jasper Park Lodge.
+When guests visit Fairmont Hotels & Resorts in Banff, Lake Louise and Jasper they drink it all in: they soak it all in: the scenery, the adventure, the fine dining, the luxurious accommodations and the legendary service.
+Now they can also raise a glass to the experience.
+Each resort features its own signature cocktail, ready to take home or enjoy on the go.

 Iconic Peak, Fairmont Chateau Lake Louise